Mouchel: Housing

 Mouchel's housing business was one of the UK's first providers to deliver externalised housing management services.
 These include rent arrears recovery, repairs management, major works, estates services and the management of supported housing units for the elderly.
 Its only current contract involves managing council housing stock across eight electoral wards in Hackney, from neighbourhood offices in Homerton and De Beauvoir and Queensbridge, on behalf of Hackney Homes – the company launched and owned by the London Borough of Hackney in April 2006.

 International

 Mouchel's international business employs around 420 professional staff and is primarily based in the Middle East, with two offices in Dubai and one in both Abu Dhabi and Kuwait.
 The company also has two offices in Africa; Nairobi and Cape Town.
-In 2007 it had a turnover of £28 million, the majority of which derived from its work in the United Arab Emirates.
+In 2007, it had a turnover of £28 million, the majority of which derived from its work in the United Arab Emirates.
 Its major clients include Nakheel, Aldar, Dubai Festival City and Dubai Municipality, to which it provides project management, engineering design and landscape design services.
-In Australia Mouchel's new highways maintenance joint venture - DownerMouchel - has won three Western Australian highway maintenance contracts worth £138m to Mouchel over five years.
+In Australia, Mouchel's highways maintenance joint venture - DownerMouchel - was awarded three Western Australian highway maintenance contracts worth £138m to Mouchel over five years.